Your home for profit-to-member Super

 AIST is committed to conducting business in a responsible way at all times and to supporting the communities in which we live and work through a range of programs and activities.

-We act as a socially responsible organisation by offsetting our carbon footprint, volunteering for and supporting Mother's Day Classic, Women in Super and First Nations Foundation.
+We act as a socially responsible organisation by offsetting our carbon footprint, volunteering for and supporting Mother's Day Classic, Women in Super and Literacy for Life Foundation (LFLF).

 As an organisation committed to fairness, equity and advancing retirement outcomes for all Australians, we also recognise that we have an important role to play in promoting reconciliation with Aboriginal and Torres Strait Islander peoples and we are proud to share our Reconciliation Action Plan (RAP).